-A structure of colonnades or pillars supporting a roof of crossing rafters or trellis that is a minimum of 80 percent open.
-The structure may be freestanding or connected to a building.
+A structure of colonnades or pillars supporting an open roof of crossing rafters or trellis that may be freestanding or connected to a building.

 2-183.1 - Personal service establishment.

 A store or shop providing personal, financial, technical or repair services, assistance or advice to individual consumers, including but not limited to: